 In Wyoming, an assisted living community differs from a boarding house in that residents receive health-related services and assistance with medications.
 However, residents of assisted living communities in Wyoming will not receive help with basic activities of daily living, as they might in a skilled nursing facility, a nursing facility or another type of institution licensed by the state.

-The average cost of Assisted Living in Wyoming is $3,300.
-Assisted Living costs range from $1,489 to $5,150 depending on location and other factors.
+The average cost of Assisted Living in Wyoming is $3,900.
+Assisted Living costs range from $2,250 to $4,695 depending on location and other factors.

 Wyoming ranks as the fifth-most affordable state in the country for long-term care.
 The fees for a Wyoming retirement facility are typically paid out-of-pocket, using pensions, savings and/or long-term care insurance.

 Aside from the healthy tourism, Wyoming is a quiet refuge with the lowest population and the second-lowest population density in the United States.
 Because of its elevation, Wyoming has a relatively cool climate.
 While they are able to enjoy frequent sunshine, Wyoming assisted living residents need not worry about extreme temperatures.
 Even on the hottest days, the nights are cool and comfortable.

 In Wyoming, an assisted living facility or “ALF” is an establishment engaged in providing a safe and clean living environment to groups of residents who are unrelated to the owner.
 Services will include:

 Limited nursing care

 Limited personal care

 There are strict requirements for the managers/administrators of assisted living in Wyoming.
 Before obtaining a license to operate this type of establishment, each manager must have completed 48 semester hours or 72 quarter hours of post-secondary education in: